Hang ten is a phrase you’ll hear a lot in surfing. But what does it mean, why do people say it, and how can you do it?

 How to Perform a Hang Ten Surfing Maneuver

 That will allow you to walk to the front of the board, at which point you can hang all ten toes over the nose.

 Once your toes are touching the nose of the board, make sure you throw a little hang ten/hang loose sign to your fellow surfers.

-How Tough is it to Have Ten Toes Hanging on a Surfboard?
+How Tough Is It To Have Ten Toes Hanging On A Surfboard?

 Hang ten is one of the best-known surfing moves, but it’s also one of the most difficult to perform.

 Unless you’re persistent, of course, because if you keep trying, you’ll get there eventually, albeit with a lot of wipeouts.